ttyS0/splash-of-ink/content/stories/storage-unit-73/index.md

 David shrugged at his attorney.

-"Island of the Damned.
+"Island of the Damned?
 The stop motion animator."

 David's demeanor turning sour, he looked back to the executor, and said, "That case was settled decades ago."